supplycart/interview-case-study/backend/README.md

     ```bash
     composer install
     ```
-2. Copy and rename `.env.example` to the folder root.
+2. Duplicate `.env.example` and rename it to `.env`.
+3. Update database and mailing credentials in the `.env`.
-3. Run the command below to generate `APP_KEY`
+4. Run the command below to generate `APP_KEY`
     ```bash
     php artisan key:generate
     ```
-4. Run the command below to generate Passport's keys
+5. Run the command below to generate Passport's keys
     ```bash
     php artisan passport:keys
     ```
-5. Run the command below to run database migration.
-Make sure you have correct credentials (`DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD`) in your `.env`.
+6. Run the command below to run database migration.
     ```bash
     php artisan migrate
     ```